rakibulisla02/about/README.md

 <div align="center">

 # 🚀 মই কি কি বনাওঁ

-- 🤖 **AI Assistants & Agents**
-- Tiny autonomous systems that automate real work, run tasks, and handle operations without human effort.
+- 🤖 **AI First Websites** — I design and develop modern, dynamic websites enhanced with AI — fast, clean, and built to outperform anything in the market.
-- 🎮 **AI-Powered Games**
-- Fun, interactive experiments that mix creativity with AI logic — entertaining but still functional.
+- 🎮 **AI-Powered Games** — Fun, interactive experiments that mix creativity with AI logic — entertaining *and* functional.
-- 📚 **Informative + Educational Tools**
-- Small, sharp utilities that deliver clarity, insights, and fast knowledge when you need it.
+- 📚 **Informative + Educational Tools** — Small, sharp utilities that deliver clarity, insights, and fast knowledge when you need it.

 </div>
 ---

 # 🛠 Skills & Tools